Police Grounds, Harare

 The Police Grounds are a set of cricket grounds in Harare.
 Located at the Morris Police Depot, the grounds have played host to first-class cricket.
 The 'A' ground first hosted first-class cricket in 1957, when Rhodesia played the touring Australians.
 The 'A' ground hosted 29 first-class matches for Rhodesia until 1968, most of which came in the Currie Cup.
 The 'B' ground began hosting first-class cricket in 1970, with Rhodesia playing against Transvaal.
 The 'B' ground hosted 27 first-class matches for Rhodesia until 1980, the majority of which came in the Currie Cup.
 The 'B' ground also played host to seven List A one-day matches from 1970 to 1978.

 In addition to hosting cricket matches, the grounds have also hosted rugby union matches for the Zimbabwe rugby union team.
-It is known as the 'ceremonial home of Zimabwean rugby' and after a break of almost two decades, international rugby returned there in 2016.
+It is known as the 'ceremonial home of Zimbabwean rugby' and after a break of almost two decades, international rugby returned there in 2016.